Adaptogens and Nervines: Herbs for the Nervous System

 Nervines are herbs that specialize in supporting the nervous system’s flow.

-You can think of them as your personal, botanical therapists.
 Each herb comes with its unique approach to calming your nerves, easing stress, and restoring peace.
-They can offer a comforting hand or a voice of reason amidst the chaos of daily life.

 Nervines can be relaxants, gently soothing your frazzled nerves after a long day, or stimulants, cutting through the noise of anxiety to bring clarity and focus.